Filling station attendant: History

 Early filling stations were usually located at general stores, where gasoline would be put in buckets and funneled into vehicles.
 Most early stations were little more than a manually powered roadside pump operated by an attendant.

 Decline

 In the 1970s, two periods of gasoline shortages (1973 and 1979) caused higher fuel prices which in turn resulted in permanent closure of many full-service gas stations as consumers looked for pricing relief.

-Russia

-Self-service fuel filling was banned in the Soviet Union because it went against the communist ideology.
-Soviet stations only offered full service, as full service neatly aligned Soviet ideology.
-However, self-service fuel filling became legalised in 1991 in connection with the termination of the USSR's existence, mainly in modern-day Russia.

 Current status

 In most western countries today, full-service stations and their attendants are not common and are usually considered somewhat nostalgic.

 United States

 In New Jersey self-service fuel filling is illegal.
 It was banned in 1949 after lobbying by service station owners.
 Service stations only offer full service and "mini service".
 Proponents of the ban cite safety and jobs as reasons to keep the ban.

 The State of Oregon banned self-service in 1951, but legalised it from 2018 in counties with 40,000 residents or fewer.
 In 2020, as a response to the COVID-19 pandemic Oregon temporarily allowed self-service statewide.
+In August 2023, Oregon allowed fuel stations to provide a self-serve option to customers, up to half their pumps.
+Counties regarded as "rural" under the bill are not required to have attendants while those regarded as "urban" are required to maintain at least one attendant per station.
+The rural counties in Oregon under HB 2426 (2023) are the following: Baker, Clatsop, Crook, Curry, Gilliam, Grant, Harney, Hood River, Jefferson, Klamath, Lake, Malheur, Morrow, Sherman, Tillamook, Umatilla, Union, Wallowa, Wasco, and Wheeler.

-In the town of Huntington, New York self-service gas stations are illegal, with all gas stations being full-service.
+In the towns of Huntington, New York and the Massachusetts towns of Weymouth, Arlington, Upton, and Milford, self-service gas stations are illegal, with all gas stations being full-service.